SolaceSamples/solace-samples-amqp-qpid-jms2/docs/_tutorials/confirmed-delivery.md

 ## Summary

 For JMS applications there is nothing further they must do to confirm message delivery with the Solace Message Router.
-This is handled by the JMS API by making the `send()` call blocking.
+This is handled by the Apache Qpid JMS API by making the `send()` call blocking.

 If you have any further questions ask the [Solace community]({{ site.links-community }}){:target="_top"}.